Joint replacement is usually reserved for patients who have severe arthritic conditions.

 Circumstances vary, but generally patients are considered for total joint replacement if:

 - Functional limitations restrict not only work and recreation, but also the ordinary activities of daily living.

-- Pain is not relieved by more conservative methods of treatment — such as medications, physical therapy, arthroscopy (cleaning the joint), the use of a cane, and/or by restricting activities.
+- Pain is not relieved by more conservative methods of treatment — such as medications, physical therapy, the use of a cane, and/or by restricting activities.

 - Stiffness in the joint is significant.